About ACIST 2024

-As part of efforts to address this question, the 2023 (9th) edition of ACIST invites scholars and practitioners to share ideas, based on research, about Rapid Digital Innovation and African Coping from many different theoretical, philosophical, policy and practical perspectives.
+In this 10th edition of ACIST, we are inviting scholars and practitioners to share ideas, based on research, about Human Centredness in African Digital Futures from many different theoretical, philosophical, policy and practical perspectives.

 ACIST 2023 Tracks